uniqiqi/SamplePythonCodes/README.md

 # SamplePythonCodes
-Sample Python Codes
 Two example python codes from the contributor.
-More systemayic analysis codes will be available once the paper is published.
+More systematic analysis codes will be available once the research paper is published.